vivekisreddy/project2-cs3013-os/README.md

 Baseball Game Start:
 [Baseball: 18] Game <<STARTED>>

 [Baseball: 41] Playing at position 1

 [Baseball: 120] Playing at position 2

 ...

 [Baseball: 81] Playing at position 17

 The game starts with 18 randomly selected players.
 Each player's ID and assigned position are printed.

-Game Duration Simulation:
+## Game Duration Simulation:

-Game played for X seconds
+Game played for X seconds.
 Simulates the time taken for a game before ending.

 Game End Notice: